Patty has advanced degrees in preventive medicine and health psychology, with 35 years of work in allergy and other autoimmune treatment.

-- A lack of foundation for the marriage, such as common beliefs and interests, similar life missions and visions, compatible goals, etc.; and
+- A lack of foundation for the marriage, such as common beliefs and interests, similar life missions and visions, compatible goals, etc.

-- Abuse, including any of verbal, emotional, physical, economic, religious, and sexual abuses.
+- Abuse, including any verbal, emotional, physical, economic, religious, and sexual abuses

-In 18th and 19th century America, and well into the 20th century, people did not often marry for love, faith-based foundations, or mutual interests.
+In 18th and 19th-century America, and well into the 20th century, people did not often marry for love, faith-based foundations, or mutual interests.
 They married to join good families, to produce heirs, and to have children to work on the family farm.
-They often married fro survival, especially among the pioneers blazing trails to the American West.
+They often married for survival, especially among the pioneers blazing trails to the American West.

 To be sure, some people married for love, and some arranged marriages saw the partners come to love each other.
 However, this may not have been the usual pattern.
 Survival and the drive to reproduce are extremely strong; otherwise, the human race would become extinct.